jesseokeya/infermedica/README.md

 # Infermedica (unofficial)
-Node interface to the infermedica REST API https://www.npmjs.com/package/infermedica
+Node Interface To The Infermedica Rest Api.
+[Npm Package](https://www.npmjs.com/package/infermedica)

 ## Description

-This is a Node interface to the Infermedica REST API: https://developer.infermedica.com/docs/api
+This is a Node interface to the Infermedica [Rest Api](https://developer.infermedica.com/docs/api).

 ## Installation